"Last night I dreamed that I was eating a giant marshmallow, and when I woke up, my pillow was gone!"

 - In an eyecatch for Magical Girl Lyrical Nanoha A's, Nanoha is shown happily eating sweet potatoes... pan down to show that it's only a dream, and she's actually gnawing on a struggling Yuuno.

 - In INVADERS of the ROKUJYOUMA!?
 Satomi grabs Ruth in his sleep, dreaming about climbing a tree to catch a beetle.
-Ruth gets so upset (about him dreaming her as a tree rather than any inappropriate contact) over this that she develops an unreasoning hatred of Rhinoceros Beetles, despite not knowing what one looks like until later.
+Ruth gets so upset (about him dreaming her as a tree rather than any inappropriate contact), that she develops an unreasoning hatred of Rhinoceros Beetles, despite not knowing what one looks like until later.